Kount/kount-ris-java-sdk/sdk-integration-tests/README.md

     * `JDK/JRE 1.7+`
 * How to build the SDK and run integration tests
     * setup maven
+    * obtain your SALT phrase from the Kount team
     * run `mvn clean install -DargLine="-Dkount.ris.salt='...'"` in root directory
 * Setting up IDE projects
     * `eclipse` - run `mvn eclipse:eclipse` and import as existing project